-A. Deadlines.
+B. Deadlines.

-- 1. Member schools shall declare each year the sports in which they plan to participate interscholastically for a championship. - 2.
+- 1. Member schools shall declare each year the sports in which they plan to participate interscholastically. - 2.
 Declarations for fall/winter sports and other designated activities are due by June 1.
 Fall and winter sports are tennis, golf, bowling, football, girls' volleyball, cross country, swimming and diving, basketball, competitive cheer/dance, and wrestling. - 3.
 Declarations for spring sports are due by December 1.
 Spring sports are track and field, baseball, girls fast pitch softball, and soccer. - 4.
 Declarations for fall and winter sports may be amended to add or delete a sport without penalty through Friday of Week #13. - 5.
 During Weeks #14 through #16 a school may amend its original declaration to add or delete a fall or winter sport upon payment of a \$25 late fee. - 6.
 However, sports qualifying or entering directly to the state event (cross county, swimming, competitive cheer, and competitive dance) shall be allowed to declare no later than the deadline for entries. - 7.
 Any school failing to declare track, baseball, softball or soccer by Week #22 shall not be permitted to participate in conference, district, region, or state events. - 8.
-Failure to make or amend a declaration by the times specified above shall cause a school to forfeit the right of participation for its students in the conference, district, or state events involved. - B. Failure to Participate.
-A school failing to participate in a sport (including no shows) after declaring for the sport shall forfeit the right for its students to participate in other conference, district, region, or state events until a \$25.00 penalty fee has been paid to the AAA office.

-The Executive Director has the authority to suspend the fee if the school's failure to appear for the event was unavoidable.
-An administrator must submit a written request stating the extenuating circumstance.

-- C. Dropping a Program.
-Schools dropping junior or senior high athletic programs shall notify the Arkansas Activities Association and schools of their conferences within a reasonable time (approximately ten days) after such decisions are made. - D. Admission to Conference.
-Schools shall only be admitted to a conference, district, or region in team sports at the beginning of a classification cycle.
+Failure to make or amend a declaration by the times specified above shall cause a school to forfeit the right of participation for its students in the conference, district, or state events involved. - C. Failure to Participate.
+A school failing to participate in a sport (including no shows) after declaring for the sport shall forfeit the right for its students to participate in other conference, district, region, or state events until a \$25.00 penalty fee has been paid to the AAA office. - The Executive Director has the authority to suspend the fee if the school's failure to appear for the event was unavoidable.
+An administrator must submit a written request stating the extenuating circumstance. - D. Dropping a Program.
+Schools dropping junior or senior high athletic programs shall notify the Arkansas Activities Association and schools of their conferences within a reasonable time (approximately ten days) after such decisions are made.